← Back to Blog

 • Wide language and tool integration support

-Pricing: Free (self-hosted), but infra and plugin costs may apply
+Pricing: Free (self-hosted); infrastructure and plugin costs may apply

 4. Bitbucket Pipelines